moon-home/WebDevBackbone/Building Database Applications in PHP/ClassNotes.md

 POST-Redirect-GET
 ---
 If we used `POST` in our PHP, when user refresh the page, the `POST` will be executed again, this is terrible if the user is doing a payment or purchasing something.
 Or just remember `POST` is always considered as modified data by browser.
 To avoid this double post, we use `POST-Redirect-GET` pattern.
 This way we can change to a different PHP file.
-To keep the information between the different PHP file/ requests, we save data into sessions and obtain data from session.
+To keep the context data between different requests, we save data into sessions and obtain data from session.

+Once we use `header("Location: xxx.php");` to redirect a POST request, even it redirect to the same POST php file, the server will add a `GET` itself.
+So the new call on the same POST PHP file will fall through `if ( isset($_POST['xxx']) )` condition.

 **Never generate output on POST**

+If you ever use `POST` in your page, you will always:
+1. put something into the session
+2. do a redirect
+3. return